 Defective Product Injuries

 As with many other areas of the law, product liability rules in Michigan have been drastically re-written in the past ten years under the guise of tort "reform".
-The common denominator among these reforms is a desire to insulate product sellers and manufacturers from liability for unsafe products.
-In some cases this has been accomplished by "caps" that drastically restrict what a victim can recover after very expensive litigation.
+The commonality among these reforms is a desire to insulate product sellers and manufacturers from liability for unsafe products.
+In some cases, this has been accomplished by "caps" that drastically restrict what a victim can recover after very expensive litigation.
 Other "reforms" have limited admissible evidence or thrown up financial obstacles to preclude a victim from reaching the courtroom.
 Lastly, some measure of protection has been afforded by literally immunizing certain sellers and manufacturers from certain types of claims.
 We will discuss all of these issues as well as the carcass of product liability as it currently exists in Michigan.
 In many cases, we encourage potential product liability victims to seek redress through the courts of another state, where that is possible.

 Historically, product manufacturers and sellers could be liable for an unsafe product under two separate theories: either "negligence" [i.e., not exercising reasonable care in design, manufacture or marketing] or warranty [selling a product that is not "reasonably fit for the purpose intended"].
 Product liability in civil lawsuits was considered to be a worthwhile method of protecting consumers by forcing manufacturers to take into account safety in design.
 Product liability was widely considered to be the catalyst and foundation for many safety initiatives, including the "crashworthiness" of automobiles, for example.
 Product liability has clearly saved many lives and rendered machinery guarding and product warning far safer than they had been in the past.